blackboard/studentapiredox/docs/learnapisintro.md

 [Unreleased](./apis/learn/learnapisunreleased)

 ## Downloading OpenAPI.json
-All our API documents are stored in a public S3 bucket.
+All our API documents are stored in a publicly readable S3 bucket.
 You may access version specific documents using the following pattern:

 `https://devportal-docstore.s3.amazonaws.com/learn-swagger-<LEARN_VERSION>.json`